RohanPhutke/Malicious-Object-Detection/README.md

 This project demonstrates the practical application of deep learning in safety-critical scenarios, making it a valuable tool for malicious object detection and prevention.
 The modular design also allows easy adaptation to other use cases involving object detection and classification.

 For a detailed understanding, refer to `final.ipynb`, or run `oneShot.py` for quick results.
 We welcome feedback and contributions to enhance this system further."

-Does this align with your vision for the description?
-Let me know if you’d like changes or additions!